HausDAO/TransmutationSummoner/README.md

 Summon All the Minions

 ## Summoning
-Summon a minion for your DAO, give it a name, just 'cause this is a vanilla minion (the OG) doesn't mean it doesn't deserve some spice.
+Summon a minion for your DAO, give it a name, in this case it is the transmuations minion.

-Summoning a minion is easy.
-The only arguments the summon function takes are the address of the moloch it will minion for (e.g. it's parent DAO) and a description, which can be a name or other description for this minion's purpose.
-The summon function emits a SummonMinion event where you can grab the new minion's address.
+Summoning a minion is easy. see Constructor section for info around aurguments.

 Details of summoned minions can be looked up in the minions mapping, which will allow you to search by minion address and retrieve information about the minion's description and the Moloch it serves.